Learn about the Contributions of Famous Black Mathematicians

 Euphemia Lofton Haynes (1890–1980)

-Martha Euphemia Loften Haynes was the first black American woman to earn a PhD in mathematics.
-In 1943, Haynes earned her PhD. in Mathematics at The Catholic University in Washington, DC.
+Martha Euphemia Loften Haynes was the first Black American woman to earn a PhD in mathematics.
+In 1943, she earned her PhD in Mathematics at The Catholic University in Washington, D.C.
 She was the first woman to chair the DC School Board.

-Haynes also served as math chair at Dunbar High School and at DC’s Teachers College.
+Later, Haynes served as math chair at Dunbar High School and at D.C.’s Teachers College.
 She established the math department at Miner Teachers College and taught part-time as an adjunct professor at Howard University.
-She played an instrumental role in changing the face of the education system for black students.
+She played an instrumental role in changing the face of the education system for Black students.

 Euphemia Haynes